DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 Authors: Cassandra Zhang, Ethan Kenny, James He, Pragya Singhal

-## Summary:
+## Summary

 Law enforcement agencies worldwide prioritize crime prevention and public safety, traditionally relying on experience and intuition for resource allocation.
 However, advancements in data analysis now enable a more data-driven approach.
-We will use [San Francisco 2023 data](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/about_data) to understand time-related crime patterns that would potentially inform proactive polcing strategies.
-As a group, we attempt to use logistical regression to predict whether it would be a crime occuring, or not.
-We will use explanatory variables such as, incident_day_of_week(Monday - Sunday), police_district, time_period.
-And predict on target if_crime(0 there will not be crime, 1 there will be crime).
-Our final losgistical regression model predict an test accuracy score of 0.8.
+We will use [San Francisco 2023 data](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/about_data) to understand time-related crime patterns that would potentially inform proactive policing strategies.
+As a group, we attempt to use logistical regression to predict whether it would be a crime occurring, or not.
+We will use explanatory variables such as incident_day_of_week (Monday - Sunday), police_district, and time_period.
+And predict on target if_crime (0 there will not be crime, 1 there will be crime).
+Our final logistical regression model predicts a test accuracy score of 0.8.
 Using the dummy classifier, the test accuracy score is 0.58.
 Comparing these two scores, our model performed better than insanity checks.
-In our findings that the predictions show similiarty as for the day of the week, Sunday has a lower likelyhood of criminlal incident with a significant negative coefficient.
-Police districts between Mission and Park have the most highest chance of criminal incident.
-Time periods during Late Night occurs the most crime as well.
+In our findings, the predictions show similarity as for the day of the week, Sunday has a lower likelihood of criminal incident with a significant negative coefficient.
+Police districts between Mission and Park have the highest chance of criminal incident.
+Time periods during Late Night occur the most crime as well.

-The dataset used in this project is filed by by officers or by self-reported by members of the public using [SFPD's Online Reporting System](https://www.sanfranciscopolice.org/get-service/police-reports), and published by the San Francisco Police Department.
-It was reviewed and approved by a supervising Sergeant or Leieutnant.
-The dataset is sourced from [here](https://www.sanfranciscopolice.org/).
-Which is license under [Open Data Commons](https://opendatacommons.org/licenses/pddl/1-0/).
-The columns category, incident date is the date and time when the incident occured, incident time is the time of the incident ocured.
-More information of hte column varibales in this [link](https://datasf.gitbook.io/datasf-dataset-explainers/sfpd-incident-report-2018-to-present#field-definitions).
-Each row of in the dataset corresponds to a specific incident ID, or a incident number.
-Not all incident number is ossociated to a crime, for example incidents that does not occur in the incident_category column, we do not consider that as a crime in this report(e.g. if a missing child is found).
+The dataset used in this project is filed by officers or by self-reported by members of the public using [SFPD's Online Reporting System](https://www.sanfranciscopolice.org/get-service/police-reports), and published by the San Francisco Police Department.
+It was reviewed and approved by a supervising Sergeant or Lieutenant.
+The dataset is sourced from [here](https://www.sanfranciscopolice.org/), which is licensed under [Open Data Commons](https://opendatacommons.org/licenses/pddl/1-0/).
+The columns category, incident date is the date and time when the incident occurred, incident time is the time of the incident occurred.
+More information on the column variables can be found in this [link](https://datasf.gitbook.io/datasf-dataset-explainers/sfpd-incident-report-2018-to-present#field-definitions).
+Each row in the dataset corresponds to a specific incident ID or incident number.
+Not all incident numbers are associated with a crime; for example, incidents that do not occur in the incident_category column, we do not consider that as a crime in this report (e.g., if a missing child is found).

 ## Report
 The final report can be found [here](https://dsci-310-2024.github.io/DSCI310_group10_crime-prediction/).